 * send a reserve notice or overdue reminder on a postcard if the

 * reveal the nature of someone’s reference question to another person

 This law makes it quite clear that a person’s library use habits are strictly private; there are no exceptions for children or anyone else.
 It applies to every library in the state, without exception.
 All library personnel should be aware of this.

 b.
 Loan Periods, Fine Rates, Maximum Amounts by Type of Material: For loan periods and limits see the tables in Polaris.
 New materials, including video/DVDs, are not renewable.
 The library reserves the right to alter the duration of the borrowing periods and renewals, or the number of items allowed.

-Fines for overdue materials will be 10 cents a day per item for all adult and young adult materials, 5 cents a day per item for all juvenile materials, up to $1 per item returned in good shape.
+Overdue fines will no longer be charged as of October 2021.
 Items damaged will be charged a price commensurate with the extent of the damage, not to exceed the cost of the item.
 Items not returned will be billed for the replacement cost of the item.
 Never shall the charge exceed the value of the material.

 First time borrowers (NB New Borrowers) are allowed 1 item.
 In the case of one adult who chooses not to allow minor children to have their own card, one item per family member may be taken.
 After materials have been returned on time and in good condition borrowers receives full privileges for their card.

 c.
 Reserve Policy: Anyone with a library card in good standing may place a reserve on an item.
 Items not claimed 10 days after the item was placed in “hold” status – the reserve shall be considered canceled.

 d.
 Copier Income and Income from Fines: Money collected from fines and the copier shall be placed in the general fund; deposits shall be entered separately in the spreadsheet.